Schirrms/i-top-vsphrere-datacollector-extension/README.md

 ## Virtual Machine

-Collect for each VM the space usage on each Datastore (but this works because of other tasks I have collecting on my dissk Array datastore informations)...
+Collect for each VM the space usage on each Datastore (but this works because of other tasks I have collecting on my disk Array datastore informations)...

 A picture better than a long text :